Skip to Content

 A taco bar with a serving of ground beef in the center.

-• Refrigerate – Store the leftovers in an airtight container; it will keep for 3-5 days.
+• Refrigerate Store the leftovers in an airtight container; the ground beef will keep for 3-5 days.

-• Freeze – Allow the meat to cool, then add it to a freezer-safe container or bag.
+• Freeze Let the beef cool, and transfer it to a freezer-safe container or bag.
 To prevent freezer burn, layer plastic wrap over the container before securing the lid.
 Homemade tacos freeze for up to 2 months.

-• Reheat – Warm leftovers on the stovetop and prepare your sides.
+• Reheat Warm the leftovers on the stovetop and prepare your sides.

 • Repurpose – Don’t feel like making tacos for the second night in a row?
 No worries, use the leftover ground beef to make enchiladas, nachos, sliders, quesadillas, breakfast burritos, or Mexican pizza.